 Joint Tenancy: Think 'PITT'

-Land ownership can be a challenge for students enrolled in Land, Structures and Real Estate Trading.
-It’s a substantial course (over 700 pages) and acronyms can help when getting ready for the exam.
+Land ownership can be a challenge for students enrolled in Humber Course 1.
+It’s a substantial course and acronyms can help when getting ready for the exam.
 They are easy to remember and can help sharpen your recall abilities on that important day.

 Here’s an example.
-Joint tenancy is one of two forms of concurrent ownership covered in Chapter 1.
+Joint tenancy is one of two forms of concurrent ownership covered in Module 3.
 (Note: The other is tenants-in-common.)
 Common law assumes that two or more owners are tenants-in-common unless four unities are present.
 That’s where PITT comes in.
 The four unities are:

 Now, back to the exam.
 You’re staring at an MCQ about joint tenancy.